Where did the name MYPath come from?

 Who owns MYPath?

-MYPath is a community partnership organized by the Owen County Soil and Water Conservation District, the Owen County Community Foundation, and the Owen County Family YMCA along with several key partners.
+MYPath is a community partnership organized by the Owen County Soil and Water Conservation District, the Owen County Community Foundation, and the Owen County Family YMCA along with several key partners including McCormick’s Creek State Park and the Town of Spencer.
 MYPath is a public trail and is not owned by any one organization.
 Portions of the trail will follow town sidewalks.
 The Owen County SWCD holds the deeds for the property purchased to make the Riverfront Trail portion of MYPath.
 When MYPath is finished, the county may decide to sign an agreement to clarify maintenance and operations of a portion of the Trail.

 What is the cost of MYPath?

 The cost of the entire MYPath project is hard to estimate because the trail will undergo multiple phases of design before completion.
-Phase I – 2016 (Primary Trailhead, portion of Riverfront Trail, and sidewalk upgrades on Main Street) is projected to cost $400,000.
+Phase I – 2016-2017 (Primary Trailhead and a portion of Riverfront Trail) is projected to cost $400,000.
 In future phases, pedestrian crosswalks and trail engineering near the riverbank are potentially very expensive and could result in a total trail cost of $5-7 million.

 How is MYPath funded?